 One final word:

-when you do get the old nails taken off to get a new set, some nail practitioners are very rough, even to the point of making your fingers bleed as they wrest the old nail from your own.
+When you do get the old nails taken off to get a new nail set, some nail practitioners are very rough, even to the point of making your fingers bleed as they wrest the old artificial nails from your own in the removal process.

-If this does happen you can use Windex to clean them, but be sure to do it within 30 mins of the staining happening.
+When this does happen, you can use Windex to clean them, but be sure to do it within 30 mins of the staining happening.